dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel Gomez!

-- 🔭 I’m currently pioneering individualized structural neuro/cancer immunology solutions through structural biology, molecular biophysics, and computational molecular science (CMS) directed at Deep Medicine.
+- 🔭 I’m currently pioneering an AI app (Gomera) that can facilitate robotic-assisted neuroendovascular surgery (NES) for aneurysm subarachnoid hemorrhage (aSAH) healing via an optimized drug eluting biomedical device for the coil embolization procedure.
+- My work includes Biomedical ML Engineering, Structural and Computational Biophysics, leading the industry, and keeping a strategic mind.

-- My graduate studies and thesis is on the virophysics of a molecular machine as a promising antiviral target for drug discovery and development
+- My graduate studies is in Struct Mol Bio, Microbio & Immuno (M&I), Oncology, and my thesis is on the Virophysics of a molecular nanomachine as a promising antiviral target for drug design, discovery, and development

-- I am authoring papers right now on synthetic and sturctural vaccinology (SSV), immunotherapy, advances in gene and cell therapy, and bioengineering an optimized drug eluting neuroendovascular biomedical device.
+- I am authoring papers right now on synthetic and sturctural vaccinology (SSV), immunotherapy, advances in gene and cell therapy, and bioengineering.

-- I am a Neurosurgery Neurophyte 🧠🔪: 🤖🦾🎮🥢🤕🪡👨🏻‍⚕️🦴💉👩🏻‍⚕️ | ⚕️🏥🚑💉🩺🩹💊🏨👩🏻 !
-- I am a research assistant at @UFNeurosurgery and will expand into neurosurgery research

-- I work on next-gen biotech, immuno(bio)engineering, computational structural biology, CAD, CMS & SE/AI/ML/DL/RL

 - I have launched several CROs:

-- I am the Founder & CEO at <a href=https://gome.bio>Gome Bio LLC</a>, @gomebio <br> "Teaching the brain and immune system to fight disease together"  <br>
+- I am the Founder & CEO at <a href=https://gome.bio>Gome Bio LLC</a>, @gomebio <br>
-Individualized Neuromedicine & Precision Medicine.

-- I am the Founder & Director at <a href=https://gomera.io>Gomera Health Inc.</a><br>
+- I am the Founding Executive Director at <a href=https://gomera.io>Gomera Health Inc.</a><br>
-Structure and Computation for Immunoreagents, Diagnostics to Vaccines, Advanced DNA Chemistry, Deep Medicine, Surgical Data Science (SDS) and AI for Autonomous Molecular Design and Digitial Pathology
+Advanced DNA Chemistry, Structure and Computation for Immunoreagents, Diagnostics to Vaccines, Deep Medicine, Surgical Data Science (SDS), AI in Surgery, and Digital Pathology

 - I am the Founder & Board Chair at <a href=https://gomewritings.org>Gome Writings </a>(nonprofit) <br>
 "Writing Genomes"